Thursday, October 10, 2024

 Update to Iowa Dept. of Ed.
 Squanders $17million on #OER

 Here are a few more details about my previous post.
 The previous post was the culmination of many email exchanges, phone calls, and Zoom meetings with Iowa Department of Education staff.
-About a year ago, SABIER started planning PD courses for Iowa schools.
+IN early 2021, SABIER started planning PD courses for Iowa schools.
 We would be focusing on showing teachers how to create equity in materials using middle school math OER courses as described here.
-(Notice on that page that Iowa AEA Online has been an acknowledged partner of SABIER since October of 2021.
-We've done various exchanges since 2016.)
 The content we would be using would be digital OER versions of Illustrative Mathematics for middle schools.
-In 2020, SABIER created OER LMS courses using GeoGebra's OER digital app version of Illustrative Mathematics embedded in open source OER Moodle courses.
+In 2020, SABIER created OER LMS courses using GeoGebra's OER digital app version of Illustrative Mathematics embedded in open-source OER Moodle courses.
 That work is described here in a CC Medium post.
 (If you want more info on OER please see this from UNESCO.)

 This initiative by the Iowa Department of Education is important for several reasons: